tmtm8976/transactions/README.md

 ## server
- - the app uses [this](https://github.com/tmtm8976/tansactions_be) repo, you can clone and run to connect it to your app However, the apk file provided is using ngrok link forwarding to the server in my pc as it includes required credentials for database and firebase
+ - the app uses [this](https://github.com/tmtm8976/tansactions_be) repo, you can clone and run to connect it to your app However, the apk file provided is using ngrok link forwarding to the running backend on my pc as it includes required credentials for database and firebase

 ## Tech Stack
 - React Native